Church of St Andrew, Netherton: Description

 The church has been described as "a very good example of an almost unaltered Commissioners' church".
 It was constructed in Early English style.
 It is of brick construction with Gornal stone (sandstone) facing and a slate roof.
 A tower with four pinnacles stands at the west end of the church.

 Inside, the church is 98 feet in length and 54 feet in width with a gallery on the north, west and south sides.
 The organ, supplied by T.H.Harrison of Rochdale is at the north east end of the gallery.
 The gallery is supported by iron pillars.

 Furnishings include the original wooden box pews.
 The oak altar, designed by the vicar, S.J.
 Marriot, was installed on News Year's Eve, 1887.

 The clock, supplied by Bensons of London and installed in the tower, was partially funded by sports events held at the nearby Netherton Cricket Ground.

 Diocese

 The church is part of the Diocese of Worcester.
-It is under the authority of the Bishop of Dudley, Canon Graham Usher and the Venerable Nikki Groarke, Archdeacon of Dudley.
+It is under the authority of the Bishop of Dudley, Martin Gorick and the Venerable Nikki Groarke, Archdeacon of Dudley.
 The incumbent vicar is Rev Richard Hackett.